Doctor of Physical Therapy program at NAU

 22. Where do students complete their clinical experiences?
 Accordion Closed

-23. Do I have to get a criminal background check?
+23. Are students required to get a background check?
 Accordion Closed

 24. Are immunizations required?
 Accordion Closed